 The Internet of Things

 The industrial Internet of Things decentralises the analysis and decision-making and allows for real-time responses.
 They are basically devices enriched by programming that communicate and interact between themselves and the central controllers.
 The data generated by these interactions provide opportunity for analysis and decision making in real time to move towards optimising production and energy savings.
 In recent years the amount of data stored has grown significantly.
 This trend will increase.
-In 2003 there were only 500 million worldwide Internet-connected devices.
-Today there are an estimated 15,000 million connected devices.
-It is expected that in 2020 the figure will be 50,000 million.

 Industry 4.0 in Catalonia: industry and a powerful ICT sector

 Catalonia has significant assets, that can fundamentally be summed up as industrial muscle and a powerful ICT sector.
 The combination of these two elements is key to Industry 4.0 development.